-Group financial statements Parent company financial statements Performance materiality 70% of group materiality (2022: 70%) 70% of parent company materiality (2022: 70%) Basis and rationale for determining performance materiality controls; b. there have been no significant the current year; c. there has been a low level of controls identified in previous audits; ar changes in business structure or operations in
+Group financial statements Parent company financial statements Performance materiality 70% of parent company materiality (2023: 70%) Basis and rationale for determining performance materiality controls; b. there have been no significant cha the current year; c. there has been a low level of corre identified in previous audits; and onsidered the following factors: ment and whether we were able to rely on anges in business structure or operations in ected and uncorrected misstatements e entity is low due to the run-off nature of